arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Statistical Analysis Software
 ------

 Currently, Arcus Computational Labs are populated with open source statistical and data analytics software.
 These software (JupyterLab with language kernels such as Python and RStudio using R) allow for scripted data ingestion, cleaning, preparation, analysis, and visualization.
+You can also [add, remove, or configure additional resources for your lab](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/263).

 While most licensed point and click commercial software such as Excel, SAS, and SPSS **are not supported at this time** you can request alternatives for your lab.
 The paid, commercial license for a Stata language kernel for Jupyter can be requested if necessary for the project.
 Other tools, such as a Spreadsheet tool, the point and click version of Stata, PSPP (an SPSS alternative), QGIS, QuPath, and 3D Slicer can also be requested as necessary for individual Arcus projects.